miltschek/OpenTTDAdmin/integrations/README.md

 9. If you granted the App only the **chat:write** scope, you have to add the App to the created/chosen channel:
     - mobile: enter the channel, click the info icon (i), hit 'Apps', hit plus symbol (+), select the newly created App
     - web: really, no solution found if the App did not write to any of the existing channels already! if so, click on the App's name in any chat, hit 'Add this app to channel...', choose the channel, hit 'Add'

-10. The [BasicTool](src/main/java/de/miltschek/openttdadmin/BasicTool.java) up to the version 1.1.2 inclusive does use this Slack Client.
-Just start it providing the channel's name or ID as **Slack Channel** and the newly created token as **Slack Token**.
-That's it!
+**Caution**
-11. Starting with the version 1.2.x, the [BasicTool](src/main/java/de/miltschek/openttdadmin/BasicTool.java) makes use of the RTM client described in the next section.
+The current version of the app [Genowefa](https://github.com/miltschek/OpenTTDAdmin/tree/main/genowefa) does not use the one-way approach anymore.

 How-To Slack (Two-Way)
 ----------------------
-The two-way variant is implemented as a new [SlackRTMClient](src/main/java/de/miltschek/openttdadmin/integration/SlackRTMClient.java) class.
+The two-way variant is implemented as a new [SlackRTMClient](https://github.com/miltschek/OpenTTDAdmin/blob/main/integrations/src/main/java/de/miltschek/integrations/SlackRTMClient.java) class.
 It provides the same push function from the game to the Slack channel plus a possibility to write back from Slack to the game.
 There are still a few issues explained below.

 1. Go to your [Slack Apps](https://api.slack.com/apps/)
 2. Click 'Create New App' button, decide on the name and merge it with one of your workspaces.